 You may have noticed that throughout this article I never once attempted to identify Gog or Magog.
 By skipping the customary search for their identity and instead carefully comparing these two chapters to other parallel prophecies, the timing of the prophecy's two (not one) wars is easily and confidently identified.

-Yet by now, like me, you probably are no longer concerned about who Gog and Magog are anyway.
-If you agree that Ezekiel 38-39 speak of two wars and you see that the first is Armageddon that involves "all nations" (Zech 14:2, 16) anyway and that the second being the post-mil revolt is so far in the future after an unprecedented time of peace and prosperity that it really has no bearing on the geopolitical scene we understand today, then what concern is it who they are?
+Yet by now, like me, you perhaps are no longer concerned about who Gog and Magog are, anyway.
+If you agree that Ezekiel 38-39 speak of two wars and you see that the first is Armageddon that involves "all nations" (Zech 14:2, 16) already, then Gog is just one of many nations in that massive battle.
+The battle is the important thing and the result, not the leader.
+If you get that the second war is the post-mil revolt and that it is so far in the future after an unprecedented time of peace and prosperity, then you know it really has no bearing on the geopolitical scene we understand today.
+So what concern is it who is the leader Satan stirs up to make trouble then?

 Only prognosticators using current events to interpret prophecy need to be troubled with Gog or Magog's identity (and we know how unreliable those interpretations have been).
 Perhaps the very naming of Gog and Magog in these prophecies at all (so that people would want to identify them) indeed was the curve ball God used to confuse these prophecies for so long.

 One thing is for sure, the second Gog of Ezekiel 39/Armageddon, is not the Antichrist himself.
 The Antichrist is thrown in the lake of fire (Rev 19:20) but the second Gog is buried (Eze 39:11).
-Probably Gog is the top general of the Antichrist.
+Perhaps if this rules out Gog being the Antichrist, he is the top military general of the Antichrist...one of the Ten Rulers?

 Note: If you thought the Gog Magog War(s) relate to the coming M.E. war, consider Psalm 83 instead.